Tips for Getting Rid of RA Stiffness in the Morning

-Work with an Occupational Therapist
+7. Work With an Occupational Therapist

 Hands and fingers are most affected my RA morning stiffness.
-An occupational therapist can fit you for splints to keep your fingers in a resting position while sleeping and reduce morning stiffness in hands and fingers.
+An occupational therapist can fit you for splints to keep your fingers in a resting position while sleeping and reduce morning stiffness in your hands and fingers.

-Morning stiffness is common in people living with RA but with proper planning, you can manage and reduce symptoms.
+Morning stiffness is common in people living with RA but with proper planning you can manage and reduce symptoms.
 Moreover, you should work with your doctor to find the right RA treatment to manage the effects and symptoms of RA.